bokeh/bokeh/docs/bokeh/source/docs/first_steps/first_steps_4.rst

     The user guide contains much more information on using the hover tool to create tooltips.
 See :ref:`ug_interaction_tools_basic_tooltips` for more details.
-    More information is also available at the entry for :class:`~bokeh.models.tools.HoverTool` in the reference guide.
+    More information is also available at the entry for :class:`~bokeh.models.HoverTool` in the reference guide.